zk-phi/phi-components/src/index.md

 ### Design Principles

-- Happy, positive and warm vibe
+- Positive, warm and peaceful vibe
 - Not too fancy, meeting wide range of purposes
-- No animations, but interactions
+- Nearly-zero animations, but full of interactions
   - All interactive elements are always distinguishable from plain texts
   - All interactive elements are colored when hovered
-  - All interactive elements look different when pressed
+  - All interactive elements look differently when pressed
+  - Animations can ONLY be used to help user to track what's happening
+    - i.e. when element (dis)appears or moves

 ### Technologies